 - Preheat your oven to 375F degrees.
 Oil or spray a 9x13 baking dish, and set aside.

 - Make the egg mixture by whisking together the 8 eggs, milk, chives, and parsley.
 Add salt and pepper to taste.
 Set aside.

-- Heat 2 Tbsp avocado oil in a large skillet.
+- Heat 2 tablespoon avocado oil in a large skillet.
 Add the pealed chicken sausage, and cook until browned, breaking the sausage up as you go.
 About 5-7 minutes.
 Remove from the pan, and set aside.
 Do not wipe the pan clean.

-- Add the remaining 2 Tbsp avocado oil, sweet potato cubes, and onion.
+- Add the remaining 2 tablespoon avocado oil, sweet potato cubes, and onion.
 Cook, allowing the sweet potato to caramelize, and the onions to soften.
 About 7-10 minutes.
 Add the power greens or spinach, and stir until wilted.
 About 1-2 minutes.
 Add the garlic and roasted red pepper.
 Stir to combine, and remove from heat.

 - Transfer filling to the prepared casserole dish and allow to cool for 5-10 minutes before pouring the egg/herb mixture over top.

 - Bake for 40-45 minutes, or until firm in the center, and golden and crisp around the edge.